 It’s tempting to give your child food when they ask for it.
 However if they are ‘snacking’ between mealtimes they will not be hungry for the next meal that you have planned.
 Even if they haven’t eaten much at the previous meal it is OK to say ‘we’ll be having afternoon tea soon’ rather than giving them a ‘snack’ such as crackers or some other ‘easy’ food.
 I’m sure you want them to come to the next meal hungry so that they are more likely to eat the foods that you have prepared.

 It’s quite remarkable that children know how much food energy (calories or kilojoules) they need.
 Many studies have shown that this is the case.
-Of course, like you and me, as they get older, they will eat more than they need from the ‘extra’ foods like biscuits, ice cream, sweets, if they are available.
+Of course, like you and me, they will sometimes eat more than they are hungry if they like a particular food.
+However, they will eat less at the next meal.

 Here are some suggestions to try for morning and afternoon tea